Kitware/vtk-js/Sources/Interaction/Style/InteractorStyleManipulator/api.md

 Invokes either static "dollyToPosition" method in this class, or else defers to the parents "dolly" method, depending on whether the control key is pressed.

-### resetLights()

-Update current renderers lights to match its active camera position and focal point